ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 ### The time frame

 Packt set up an incredibly aggressive time frame for completing the first drafts of the book - something short of two months.
-As I was going on vacation, I was pushed back a little bit and got the following schedule (assuming a starting date of January) for my chapter drafts:
+As I had planned a December vacation, I pushed back a little bit and got the following schedule (assuming a starting date of January) for my chapter drafts:

 1. Setting up a Test Infrastructure - Jan.
 8, 2013